PocketBrain/PocketBrain/README.md

 # Hi, I'm Tim 🍀
-Junior ML Software Engineer.
+ML Software Engineer.
 Have excellent knowledge of machine learning and computer vision in python.
 Generally worked with mobile development and PostgreSQL, Confident knowledge with algorithms.
 I'm exploring the development of neural network models for classification, image processing and data analysis.
 Language skills: English - read scientific and technical literature, Upper Intermediate level